ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

 #####`httpd_dir`

 Changes the base location of the configuration directories used for the apache service.
-This is useful for specially repackaged HTTPD builds, but may have unintended consequences when used in combination with the default distribution packages.
-Defaults to '/etc/httpd' on RedHat, '/etc/apache2' on Debian, and '/usr/local/etc/apache22' on FreeBSD.
+This is useful for specially repackaged HTTPD builds, but might have unintended consequences when used in combination with the default distribution packages.
+Defaults to '/etc/httpd' on RedHat, '/etc/apache2' on Debian, '/usr/local/etc/apache22' on FreeBSD, and '/etc/apache2' on Gentoo.

 #####`keepalive`